Davilarek/LinuxJSEdition/README.md

 # LinuxJSEdition
-## Linux in JS in Discord... is not a dream anymore!
+## Linux in Discord... is not a dream anymore!

 LinuxJSEdition is a Discord bot that simulates Linux environment.